curityio/account-linking-recipes/README.md

 ./apply-use-case.sh ./config/5-configure-mergers-and-acquisitions.xml
 ```

-The [Mergers and Acquisitions Behavior](doc/5-mergers-and-acquisitions-behavior.md) document explains how identity data is used.
+The [Mergers and Acquisitions Behavior](doc/5-mergers-and-acquisitions-behavior.md) document explains this flow and its associated data.

 ## Free Resources